Building technicians are involved in the construction of buildings and building works.

 Salaries depend on location, employer and level of responsibility.
 Salaries and career options improve with chartered status.

-In England and Wales there are no formal qualifications needed to become a building technician, though it is generally advised to complete a GCSE in mathematics and English at a grade C or above or their Welsh equivalent, the Welsh Baccalaureate.
+In England and Wales there are no formal qualifications needed to become a building technician, though it is generally advised to complete a GCSE in mathematics and English at a grade 4 (C) or above or the Welsh equivalent, the Welsh Baccalaureate.

 Some building technicians will complete a HND in a construction-related field, while others may complete a construction apprenticeship.